 - The battery electrolyte contains dilute sulfuric acid, which can severely burn the eyes or skin.
 Always wear safety goggles and protective clothing when servicing the battery.
 If contact with the eyes or skin should occur, flush with a large amount of water and obtain prompt medical treatment. - Because flammable hydrogen gas is produced by the battery, ignition and explosion may occur.
-Keep flames and sparks away from the battery. - If you swallow battery electrolyte by mistake, drink a large amount of water, milk, or fresh eggs, and obtain medical treatment immediately. - Before checking or handling the battery, be sure to stop the engine and turn the starter switch to the "OFF" position. - Be careful not to cause a short circuit by placing a tool across the terminals of the battery. - If a terminal connection is loose, sparks may be generated due to contact failure, causing possible ignition and explosion.
+Keep flames and sparks away from the battery. - Do not use or charge the battery if the battery electrolyte level is below the lower limit.
+Doing so may cause the battery to explode.
+Always check the battery electrolyte level before starting the engine.
+If the electrolyte level is low, add distilled water to the upper limit. - If you swallow battery electrolyte by mistake, drink a large amount of water, milk, or fresh eggs, and obtain medical treatment immediately. - Before checking or handling the battery, be sure to stop the engine and turn the starter switch to the "OFF" position. - Be careful not to cause a short circuit by placing a tool across the terminals of the battery. - If a terminal connection is loose, sparks may be generated due to contact failure, causing possible ignition and explosion.
 Be sure to connect the terminals securely. - Do not use the machine with the battery which is short of battery electrolyte.
 The shortage of battery electrolyte not only will reduce the life of the battery but also could cause an explosion.